iratanneur/iratanneur.github.io/content/iratanneur/_index.md

 ---
 # Display name
-title: A propos de moi
+title: 'A propos'
+weight: 2

 # Username (this should match the folder name)
 authors: